Alex-Fischman/js-input/README.md

-# key-tracker
+# js-input
-A very short file to track the keys that are pressed on the keyboard.
+A very short file to track keyboard, mouse, and touch inputs.

-Leave the snippet somewhere in your javascript, then access, say, the 'a' key by doing Keys["a"].
+Keys can be accessed with `input["a"]`.

+Mouse can be accessed with `input.pressed` and `input.position`.

+Touch can be accessed the same way as mouse, but you will need to include `touch-action: none;` in your CSS.